Exactech Recall Lawsuit

 Contact your doctor right away if you start or continue experiencing swelling, pain, clicking, or grinding in your knee, ankle, or hip replacement.

-What Should I Do If I Have a Recalled Exactech Implant?
+What Should I Do If I Have a Recalled Implant?

 Exactech provides a helpline on its website to help patients find out if they qualify for reimbursement for their out-of-pocket expenses; however, you may be eligible to receive more.

-If you received the recalled Exactech medical devices, you can also contact an attorney to determine if you have a personal injury claim against Exactech for your condition.
+If you received one of the recalled medical devices, you can also contact an Exactech attorney to determine if you have a personal injury claim against Exactech for your condition.

 If you are uncertain if you qualify, you still benefit from contacting a medical device injury attorney.

 The lawyer can help you find out if you can recover damages from Exactech in or outside the courtroom.
 Additionally, you may have to file an Exactech claim before a certain amount of time, so contacting an attorney as soon as possible is important.

-Call the Defective Medical Device Attorneys at Boucher LLP
+Call the Exactech Recall Attorneys at Boucher LLP

 Boucher LLP has been helping patients like you receive compensation for over 30 years.
 Our defective medical device attorneys provide compassionate, zealous advocacy for our clients on their journey to justice.